3mdeb/news-and-ideas/_posts/2018-08-22-optimize-performance-in-docker.md

 * using cacher even with cold cache is better than nothing, it gives the speedup of about 5%
-* using hot cache can give ~20% over container build time, if significant amount of that time is package installation
+* using hot cache can spare ~20% of normal container build time, if significant amount of that time is package installation

 Of course, those numbers should be confirmed statistically.